strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .5 =
+* BUG: Fixed bug where the Choose Payment Method box would disappear after submitting.
+* BUG/ENHANCEMENT: Updated to better support using this addon along with the Pay by Check addon.
+Make sure both are up to date.

 = .4.1 =
 * BUG: Updated the pmproappe_using_paypal function to not consider Payflow Pro a PayPal gateway.
 We want to show PayPal Express as a second option if the main gateway is Payflow.